xaya/xaya/doc/gitian-building.md

 Building fully offline
 -----------------------

+**Note: Namecoin does not yet use detatched sigs; this section might not be relevant.**

 For building fully offline including attaching signatures to unsigned builds, the detached-sigs repository and the namecoin-core git repository with the desired tag must both be available locally, and then gbuild must be told where to find them.
 It also requires an apt-cacher-ng which is fully-populated but set to offline mode, or